Pope Leo to meet Middle East Christian leaders in bid for unity

 Follow topic:

-ISTANBUL - Pope Leo will meet in Turkey on Friday with Christian leaders from across the Middle East, and is expected to urge unity among denominations divided for centuries during his first overseas trip as leader of the global Catholic Church.
+ISTANBUL – Pope Leo will meet Christian leaders from across the Middle East in Turkey on Nov 28, and is expected to urge unity among denominations divided for centuries during his first overseas trip as leader of the global Catholic Church.

-Friday's ceremony is the central impetus for Leo's four-day visit to mainly Muslim Turkey, where he is being closely watched as he makes his first speeches overseas and interacts for the first time with people outside largely Catholic Italy.
+The ceremony on Nov 28 is the central impetus for Pope Leo’s four-day visit to mainly Muslim Turkey, where he is being closely watched as he makes his first speeches overseas and interacts for the first time with people outside largely Catholic Italy.

-Leo, a relative unknown on the world stage before becoming pope in May, arrived in Turkey on Thursday.
+Pope Leo, a relative unknown on the world stage before becoming pope in May, arrived in Turkey on Nov 27.
 In his first overseas speech, he lamented that the globe was seeing an unusual number of bloody conflicts.

-At an event with Turkish President Tayyip Erdogan, the pope warned that a third world war was being "fought piecemeal", with humanity's future at risk.
+At an event with Turkish President Recep Tayyip Erdogan, the Pope warned that a third world war was being “fought piecemeal”, with humanity’s future at risk

+warned that a third world war was being “fought piecemeal”, with humanity’s future at risk.

 Travelling abroad has become a major feature of the modern papacy, with popes drawing international attention as they lead events with crowds sometimes in the millions, give foreign policy speeches and carry out international diplomacy.

-Leo will travel on Friday to Iznik, 140 km (90 miles) southeast of Istanbul and once called Nicaea, where early churchmen formulated the Nicene Creed, which lays out what remain the core beliefs of most Christians today.
+Pope Leo will travel on Nov 28 to Iznik, 140km south-east of Istanbul and once called Nicaea, where early churchmen formulated the Nicene Creed, which lays out what remain the core beliefs of most Christians today.

 He will be joined by Ecumenical Patriarch Bartholomew, spiritual leader of the world’s 260 million Orthodox Christians, as well as other Christian leaders from countries such as Turkey, Egypt, Syria and Israel.